 Fundação Estudar - A non-profit organization that invests in the development of high-potential young people who will transform Brazil through work in various sectors.
 Estudar offers a variety of educational programs in three main areas: Inspiration, Leadership and Career.

-Instituto Ling - Partial scholarships to Brazilian MBA students studying at a leading European institution.
+Instituto Ling - Partial scholarships to Brazilians wishing to study for an MBA or MPA at a leading US or European institution.
 Grant levels vary.

 Charities and the voluntary sector